 "We do not know whether Heather Hodges is alive or deceased," he said.
 "We have not found a body."

 "This has been a frustrating case," Overton added.
 "We had hoped to have found Heather Hodges by now."

 Now 66 days into the investigation, Maxey said investigators have been treating the case as a major crime since the beginning, even though it was classified as a missing person.

 "We didn't want to miss anything," Maxey said.

-"We are still hoping to bring Heather home to her family, but after two months with no sightings, the outlook is getting grim," Maxey added.
+"We are still hoping to bring Heather home to her family, but after 66 days, the outlook is getting grim," Maxey added.